featbit/featbit/README.md

 ## Introduction

-Feature flags is a modern engineering technology that decouples code deployments from feature releases, giving you control over when and which end-users see which features.
+Feature flag is a modern engineering technology that decouples code deployments from feature releases, giving you control over when and which end-users see which features.
 FeatBit enables teams to use feature flags on a massive scale across various use cases, such as:

 - Shipping software safer and faster by progressively rolling out features to target users without redeployment.

-- Measuring the impact of features’ rollouts and run A/B tests to improve feature quality.
+- Measuring the impact of features’ rollouts and running A/B tests to improve feature quality.

-- Giving Sales, CS, Marketing the ability to fine-tune target audiences and manage customer entitlement.
+- Giving Sales, CS, and Marketing the ability to fine-tune target audiences and manage customer entitlement.

 [Click here to get more information about FeatBit](https://featbit.medium.com/introducing-featbit-e0cef61572a).